Welcome to TunerPro.net. TunerPro

 is a free, donate-if-you-like-it tuning platform aimed at making

-tuning easier and cheaper.
-TunerPro started life in early March of 2003 and was originally created to
+tuning easier and cheaper for the hobbyist and professional alike.
+TunerPro started life in early March of 2003 as an educational project and was originally created to

 tune GM vehicles between model years 1985 and 1995.
 TunerPro has

-since grown into a very robust tuning tool and is evolving faster
+since grown into a very robust tuning tool.
+The project

 in its essence, it should be better than whats available in its

-class, it should remain as simple as possible to use, and it should
+class, it should remain accessible to its target audience, and it should

 be fun for me to develop.
 TunerPro will continue to grow and evolve.